Continuing Financial Aid

 Many students will travel abroad to complete their reflective practice or portfolio terms.
 US citizens and permanent residents may submit a reasonable budget for their additional travel and cost-of-living expenses.
 The Financial Aid Office will review these requests and notify students if they are approved.
 Students may then be eligible to borrow additional Federal student loans to help meet the higher cost of attendance.

-Once the Financial Aid Office has received your FAFSA and Continuing Student Financial Aid Form, you will then be notified via email that your award is ready to view on Web Advisor.
+Once the Financial Aid Office has received your FAFSA and Continuing Student Financial Aid Form, you will be notified via email that your award is ready to view on Web Advisor.
 Please note, the SIT Financial Aid Office will use your SIT email address for all financial aid communications.

 You must return the Loan Request Form, indicating whether you are accepting or declining the aid offered and the amount(s) you wish to borrow.